 In the MSB lunchroom, capacity should be limited to five (5) people at any one time.
-This 5person maximum includes allowance for 4 people seated at the table, and one person using the sink/microwave or getting coffee and other supplies out of the back room.
+This 5-person maximum includes allowance for 4 people seated at the table, and one person using the sink/microwave or getting coffee and other supplies out of the back room.
 Additional tables will be set up in the Net-zero Education Center for two (2) people to eat, one person per table.
 Designated locations will be marked at each table and all other chairs will be removed in order to provide social distancing while eating.
 Employees may also use the picnic table outside, one person at a time.
 Systems staff may continue to eat at the table in the Systems Garage with a maximum of two (2) people at the table, seated at opposite ends.
 Lunch times should be staggered to allow proper distancing to occur.

 Employees who work in the Administration Center and want to eat lunch on-site should plan to eat in the board room.
-Maximum lunch capacity in the board room will be four (4) people to allow for 6-feet of physical distance between employees who must take their masks off in order to eat.
+Maximum lunch capacity in the board room will be four (4) people.
 The basement lunchroom table will be available for overflow of employees to eat, but this situation should be avoided whenever possible to allow the basement lunchroom's fridge and microwave to remain accessible to all employees.

 The District has created outdoor covered eating areas to expand lunch time or meeting locations during nicer weather.

-Employees using outdoor eating or meeting areas must also allow 6-feet of physical distance between themselves and others.
+Employees using eating areas must make every reasonable effort to achieve 6-feet of physical distance between themselves and others.